As-Nas: Gameplay

 As-Nas cards may also have been used for other games.
 Murdoch Smith writes that the 'game somewhat resembles Lansquenet', which is a much simpler gambling game.

 Playing As-Nas with standard playing cards

 A 20-card As-Nas pack can be made by taking the aces, kings, queens, jacks, and 10s from a standard pack of cards.

-The ideal solution, however, is to obtain four identical packs of cards, and borrow cards from each to have 4 sets of 5 identical cards.
+The ideal solution, however, is to obtain four identical packs of cards, and borrow cards from each to have 5 sets of 4 identical cards.
 This avoids having cards of different ranks with the same suit symbols.
 For example, 4 × ace of spades, 4 × king of clubs, 4 × queen of hearts, 4 × jack of diamonds, 4 × joker (or pip card).
 With the 4 packs of cards several such As-Nas packs can be compiled.